microsoft/pxt/docs/writing-docs/snippets.md

 ### config

-You can specify required "features" for a given documentation page.
+You can specify the "features" required for a particular documentation page.
 In the case of a multi-board editor, MakeCode will match the feature set with existing boards.

     ```config